Rebecca Oppenheimer

 Rebecca Oppenheimer (born in 1972) is an American astrophysicist and comparative exoplanetary scientist.
-She studies planets and orbiting stars other than the Sun and is one of the five curators and professors in the Department of Astrophysics at the American Museum of Natural History (AMNH).
+She is one of the five curators and professors in the Department of Astrophysics at the American Museum of Natural History (AMNH).
 Her optics laboratory in the Rose Center for Earth and Space is where new astronomical instruments are built and designed to tackle the issue of directly seeing and taking spectra of nearby planetary systems.
 Oppenheimer is the co-discoverer of the first brown dwarf and was the first scientist to study the atmospheric composition, chemistry, and physics of a sub-stellar object outside the Solar System with the ultimate goal of finding life outside the Solar System.

 Early life and education

 Oppenheimer grew up on the Upper West Side of New York City.
 At Horace Mann High School, she worked at the Goddard Institute for Space Studies and modeled river flow with computers until she graduated in 1990.
 She attended Columbia University, received her B.A. in Physics, and was an I. I. Rabi Science Scholar in 1994.
 After college, Oppenheimer went to the California Institute of Technology for her Ph.D. in astrophysics and spent the following two years at the University of California at Berkeley on a Hubble Space Telescope Postdoctoral Research Fellowship.
 In 2001, she moved back to New York City to conduct astrophysics research at the AMNH and soon joined the faculty in 2004.

 At the California Institute of Technology, Oppenheimer, toward her Ph.D. with astronomer Shrinivas Kulkarni (the two met when Kulkarni gave a lecture at Columbia) used the AOC (Adaptive Optics Coronagraph) that was installed on a telescope.
 In 1994, Oppenheimer joined Kulkarni’s team in which they worked to discover a brown dwarf.
 After being a co-discoverer of the first brown dwarf, Gliese 229B, and is active in research on exoplanets, Oppenheimer continued to study brown dwarfs and currently holds a professorship at Columbia University’s Department of Astronomy.